MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 ### Set the preview audience

 You can define a limited audience who can review your SaaS offer before you publish it live in the marketplace.
-The email address must be either of Azure Active Directory (Azure AD) or Microsoft.
+The email address must be either of Microsoft Entra ID or Microsoft.

-1. On the **Preview Audience** page, add a single Azure Active Directory or MSA email address and an optional description in the boxes provided.
+1. On the **Preview Audience** page, add a single Microsoft Entra or MSA email address and an optional description in the boxes provided.
 1. To add another email address, select the **Add another email** link.
 1. Select **Save draft**.